woledzki/Phabric/README.markdown

 rather than a MySQL date time (08/10/2011 9:00 > 2011-10-08 09:00:00).
 Also
 in the Sold Out field 'YES' and 'NO' can be used to represent '0' and '1'.

-This is achieved by registering closures with the Phabric bus (so every Phabric instance can share the functionality defined in them).
+This is achieved by registering closures with the Phabric object (so every Phabric instance can share the functionality defined in them).
 The closures are registered against a name.
 The closure name and the name of the column to be translated is then registered with the entity representing the table.